Dollar Climbs with T-Note Yields

-EUR/USD (^EURUSD) today is down by -0.17%.
-Today, the euro is under pressure from a stronger dollar.
-Also, policy divergence between the ECB and the Fed is undercutting the euro, with the ECB expected to begin cutting interest rates at its June meeting while the Fed is expected to delay cutting rates.
-EUR/USD extended its losses today after ECB Governing Council member Centeno said the ECB could cut interest rates by more than 100 basis points this year.
+EUR/USD (^EURUSD) today is down by -0.05%.
+The euro today fell back from a 1-1/2 week high and is mildly lower.
+Strength in the dollar today is undercutting the euro.
+Also, divergence between the ECB and Fed is weighing on the euro, with the ECB expected to start cutting interest rates in June while the Fed delays rate cuts until later in the year.

+The euro today initially moved higher after the German Apr IFO business climate index rose more than expected to an 11-month high.
+Also, hawkish comments from ECB Governing Council member Nagel were bullish for the euro when he said an ECB rate cut in June doesn’t have to kick off a series of rate cuts.

-The Eurozone Apr consumer confidence index rose +0.2 to a 2-year high of -14.7, slightly weaker than expectations of -14.5.
+The German Apr IFO business climate index rose +1.5 to an 11-month high of 89.4, stronger than expectations of 88.8.

+ECB Governing Council member and Bundesbank president Nagel said a June rate cut by the ECB "won't necessarily" start a series of rate cuts.

 Swaps are discounting the chances for a -25 bp rate cut by the ECB at 86% for its next meeting on June 6.

-USD/JPY (^USDJPY) today is up by +0.08%.
-The yen today is slightly lower and is just above last Tuesday’s 33-year low against the dollar.
-Higher T-note yields today are undercutting the yen.
-However, losses in the yen are minimal due to concern that any further weakening of the yen could spark intervention in the forex market by Japanese authorities to support the yen.
+USD/JPY (^USDJPY) today is up by +0.11%.
+The yen today tumbled to a new 33-year low against the dollar and is moderately lower.
+Higher T-note yields and dollar strength today are weighing on the yen.
+Also, today’s +2% rally in the Nikkei Stock Index has reduced safe-haven demand for the yen.
+Losses in the yen are contained on concern that Japanese authorities could intervene in the forex market at any time to support the yen after many Japanese officials recently said they will take necessary action to address excessive moves in the yen if needed.

 More Precious Metal News from Barchart